dalong0514/readnotes/20200106计算原文/2020061Website_Scraping_with_Python/2020061Website_Scraping_with_Python0401.md

 If anything is missing, take the time to fix it; then you are good to follow along.

-Using the Shell
+#### Using the Shell

 One function of Scrapy I like to utilize for preparation work is to use its shell, which gives us an environment to test and prepare code snippets for extraction.
 And because the shell behaves just like your spider code will, it is ideal for creating the building blocks of your application.

 With a naive approach (or similar, like we did in the previous chapter), you’d write a part of your code and run the spider.
 If there’s an error, you’d fix the code and rerun the spider.
 This is OK if the website doesn’t limit access based on requests.
 If there’s a limit, you may end up exceeding it and your spider (and your computer, current IP, whole company network4 ) is banned from the website.
 And, as I have seen, Sainsbury’s runs behind CloudFlare—you better not send parallel requests to their website!

-4 Once our client was banned from StackOverflow (SO) for too many requests in a
+4 Once our client was banned from StackOverflow (SO) for too many requests in a minute.

-minute.
 Around 100 software developers have had a hard time without SO.

-108 ChapTer 4

-Using sCrapy

 The Scrapy shell works differently: it downloads your target web page and you can create your extraction logic on this copy.
 If you need to move to another page, you let the shell download it and you are good to write the next chunk of code.